Jilla: Plot

-Shakti thrashes Sivan's henchmen who assaulted the woman.
-Shakthi's new persona is not liked by Sivan and after a heated argument between the two, he disowns Shakthi.
-A cat-and-mouse game then begins between Sivan and Shakthi, with Sivan and his henchmen, determined to humiliate Shakthi at every opportunity, while Shakthi, assisted by Shanthi and Gopal, tries to rid Sivan's influence in Madurai.
-Shakthi is soon promoted to the rank of DCP for his efforts.
-Later, Shakthi finds out that Sivan's other adopted son, a minister Aadhi Kesavan is plotting to kill Sivan in revenge for Sivan killing his police officer father (the same police officer who killed Shakthi's father) in his childhood.
+Shakti, donning the khaki uniform for the first time, thrashes Sivan's henchmen who assaulted the woman.
+Sivan does not like Shakthi's new person and after a heated argument between the two.
+A cat-and-mouse game begins between Sivan and Shakthi, with Sivan and his henchmen determined to humiliate Shakthi at every opportunity.
+Shakthi, assisted by Shanthi and Gopal, tries to rid Sivan's influence in Madurai.
+Shakthi is soon promoted to the rank of DCP for his success in arresting most of Sivan's gang members and beneficiaries within one night.
+Later, Shakthi finds out that Sivan's other adopted son, minister Aadhi Kesavan, is plotting to kill Sivan in revenge for Sivan killing his police officer father (the same police officer who killed Shakthi's father) in his childhood.

-Since Shakthi had inadvertently thwarted his earlier plans to kill Sivan, he also plans to get Shakthi killed at the hands of Sivan by killing Sivan's son Vignesh and putting the blame on Shakthi for Vignesh's death.
+Since Shakthi had inadvertently thwarted his earlier plans to kill Sivan, he also plans to get Sivan to kill Shakthi by killing Sivan's son Vignesh and putting the blame on Shakthi for Vignesh's death.
 Unfortunately for Aadhi, Sivan learns about his plan and reconciles with Shakti, where they fight Aadhi's henchmen and Aadhi.
 Shakthi beats up Aadhi and gives him to Sivan to kill.
 Sivan gives Aadhi a choice to kill himself.
-Aadhi takes up the choice and slits his throat thereby killing him.
-Shakthi reluctantly arrests a reformed Sivan for his misdeeds, on Sivan's request.
+Aadhi takes up the choice and slits his throat, thereby killing him.
+The next day, at Sivan's house, as per Sivan's request, the police came to arrest Sivan.
+Shakti hesitantly arrests him, and they both walk out of the house in a manner reminiscent of their walking style.